Frequently Asked Questions | FAQ

 Anyone who wants to apply for a service from a public authority must generally identify and authenticate themselves.
 What does this mean?
 If you want to make an application in person, you identify yourself by introducing yourself by name and then show your national identity card for authentication.

 Online, users can identify themselves using user accounts, and then enter their username and password for authentication.
 Sometimes PINs or other proof of identity are also required.
 Many of you will be familiar with this from online shopping, online banking, or submitting your tax return via the ELSTER online site.

-In 2019, the BMI created a user account for citizens and for organisations as part of basic government services: the Federal User Account.
+In 2019, the Federal Ministry of the Interior and Community created a user account for citizens and for organisations as part of basic government services: the Federal User Account.

 The first phase of the Federal User Account pilot encompasses the Digital Federal Training Assistance Act (BAföG DIGITAL) service, online applications for the temporary aid scheme for businesses affected by the coronavirus pandemic (Corona-Überbrückungshilfe), and online applications for parental allowance.
 Other services will be added soon.
 The functions available are to be extended and interoperability is to be ensured.
 Some federal states still provide the public with state-specific user accounts.
 The federal and state governments are drawing up joint standards and merging their portals into a Network of Government Portals.
 User accounts are to be linked to ensure that users can identify themselves using a single user account for the purpose of using all digital government services (interoperability of user accounts in the Network of Government Portals).

 Federal authorities can cut costs by using the Federal User Account, as it removes the need for their own identification components.
 This also ensures that in the future, users will be able to identify themselves to government services not only using the Federal User Account, but also with any interoperable user account in Germany.